facebook/react-native-website/docs/upgrading.md

 ```sh
 $ npm install -g react-native-git-upgrade
 ```
+if you have issue like write access just put `--unsafe-perm=true --allow-root` and run with `sudo` command.
 #### 3. Run the command

 Run the following command to start the process of upgrading to the latest version: